 Own your part in it.
 There are always two sides to every story.
 A disagreement occurs between two or more people.
 You’re only responsible for your part in that disagreement.
 Don’t take all the responsibility for what’s happened.
 Don’t entirely blame someone else either.

 Listen.
 Don’t sit there with your retort ticking away, ready to jump in to force your side of the argument.
 Listen to the other points of view being shared.
 You don’t have to agree with everything they say.
 You can agree to some parts and not the others.
 A powerful tool after someone has spoken is to say: “So what I hear you saying is this.
 Have I understood?”
 The other person will feel heard and perhaps become a little less prickly.

 Use ‘I’.
 How you structure what you say can make a big difference.
 Don’t say: “You make me feel useless/unhappy/angry.”
 That can inflame the other person.
 If you instead say: “When you do that I feel upset” it puts the onus on you and your feelings without any inherent blame on the other.

 Seek outside support.
 If you feel unable to resolve the rows on your own, it might be time to call in the experts.
-Mediators can help resolve your dispute.
+Mediators and using Family Therapy Services can help resolve your dispute.
 As neutral observers, they don’t take sides or judge who’s right or wrong.
 They can help you find new options that perhaps you hadn’t tried yet.
 Otherwise, if you feel emotionally bruised by the whole family experience then you may want to talk things through with a counsellor or psychotherapist to process what’s happened and to build your emotional resilience.